demisto/content/Packs/MicrosoftDNS/README.md

 When configuring the instance, you should use a yml file that configures the vendor and product, as shown in the below configuration for the Microsoft DNS product.

 **Pay Attention**:
-When using this pack their are two integrations available for it.
+When using this pack there are two integrations available for it.

 * ***As enrichment, forwarding DNS Audit logs is supported via Winlogbeat***